adeere/directed_studies_project/README.md

 * All code is located in `/code`
 * Figures are located in `/figures`

+**_NOTE:_**  The code was written for a project completed in May of 2021.
+It was hosted on a JupyterHub and currently a few files have errors, mostly due to updates or changes in dependencies.

 ## Polar Plots

 Polar plot code is in the following files: